Hongyil1/Website-Database-Interaction-Tool/README.md

 ## How to use
 1. Install the Prerequisites
-2. Move .php files to your www/html/ folder and give **permisions** to www-data and enable it to read and write.
+2. Move .php files to your www/html/ folder and give **permisions** to **www-data** and enable it to read and write.
-3. Change the database servername, username, databasename, password in mysql.php (line 15-18), project_mysql.php (line 4-7).
-For SQLite version, you need to change database file name and table name in sqlite.php (line 18, )
+3. Change the database servername, username, password, databasename,tablename in mysql.php (line 15-19), project_mysql.php (line 4-8).
+For SQLite version, you need to change database file name and table name in sqlite.php (line 12,13 ), project_sqlite.php (line 3,4).
-4. Run the Python Script to input the data in .csv file to database (Mysql/Sqlite).
+4. Run the Python Script to input the data in .csv file to database (Mysql/Sqlite).**The parameters should be consistent with those in point 3.**

 **For Mysql version:**
 ```